hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **SDG 5 "Gender equality":** Establishing revolving loan funds managed by the Women’s Union will improve women's access to credit and support their financial independence and wellbeing.

-**SDG 11 "Sustainable cities and communities":** Introducing effective solid waste management systems in cities will allow them to be more sustainable.
+**SDG 11 "Sustainable cities and communities":** Introducing effective waste management systems in cities will allow them to be more sustainable.

 **SDG 14 "Life below water":** Improving plastic waste management on land will reduce marine plastic pollution originating from cities in Vietnam.